ivanbgd/stock-trading-cli-with-async-streams/README.md

     - The repository's commit history contains all those different implementations.
 - The goal was also to create a web service for serving the requests for fetching of the data.
     - We can send the requests manually from the command line.
 We are not implementing a web client.
+- We measured execution time for various implementations.
+    - Some of those results are mentioned in this document, and some are present in code, in [logic.rs](./src/logic.rs) - it contains newer information.

 ## Implementation Notes and Conclusions